scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 ## Reserve a public gateway IP

-You should reserve your public IP, allowing it to reach the public internet, as well as forward (masquerade) traffic from member instances of attached Private Networks.
+Reserve your public IP, allowing it to reach the public Internet, as well as to forward (masquerade) traffic from member Instances of attached Private Networks.

 This IP is a static IPv4 address designed for dynamic cloud computing.